galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 ```
 kubectl apply -f deploy/operator.yaml
 ```
-6. Check that the pod has come up cleanly by running the ```kubectl get pod``` command.
+6. Check that the pod Galasa operator has come up cleanly by running the ```kubectl get pod``` command.
 The following service is displayed with a status of *Running*:
 ```
 NAME                                                        READY   STATUS
 galasa-ecosystem-kubernetes-operator-6cb9d79fb5-7zn6f       1/1     Running
 ```
 The operator and custom resource definitions are now installed and ready to bring up a Galasa Ecosystem.

-## Bringing up the Galasa Ecosystem
+## Creating the Galasa Ecosystem

-Bring up the ecosystem by using the <a href=https://github.com/galasa-dev/extensions/blob/master/galasa-ecosystem-kubernetes-operator/deploy/crds/galasa.dev_v1alpha1_galasaecosystem_cr.yaml target="_blank"> custom resource sample</a> that is provided with Galasa.
+Create the ecosystem by using the <a href=https://github.com/galasa-dev/extensions/blob/master/galasa-ecosystem-kubernetes-operator/deploy/crds/galasa.dev_v1alpha1_galasaecosystem_cr.yaml target="_blank"> custom resource sample</a> that is provided with Galasa.

 1. Update the ```externalhostname``` value in the custom resource sample to the IP address or hostname of your Kubernetes cluster.
 The Kubernetes Operator needs this information to configure the Galasa Ecosystem to self-register services.
 2. Check that the Galasa version in the sample is the latest version.